 Because Toy Story Mania uses virtual game technology projected onto screens, it would be relatively easy to transform the ride.
 "If we want to do a holiday overlay, we can go in the dead of the night and change out the software," says Walt Disney Imagineering senior show producer and director, Chrissie Allen.
 Snowballs could be substituted for softballs, for example, and most of the work could be done offsite by tweaking the computer code.
 "We could modify the experience without ever having to close the attraction.
 We're excited about that," adds Allen.
 (Update: While it may be possible to modify the ride, to date, Disney has left it intact.)

-In his remarks at the grand opening of Toy Story Mania at Disney's California Adventure, Lasseter said, "We wanted to create an attraction that's so much fun, you'd want to get right back in line as soon as it was over."
+At the grand opening of Toy Story Midway Mania at Disney California Adventure, John Lasseter, Pixar honcho and the director of the original Toy Story, said, "We wanted to create an attraction that's so much fun, you'd want to get right back in line as soon as it was over."
 Mission accomplished.
-The ride is so addictive, my wrist actually hurt after repeated attempts to better my score.
-That final challenge round is a killer.
+The ride is so addictive, your wrists may actually hurt after repeated attempts to better your score.
+The final challenge round is a killer.
 Perhaps the American Psychiatric Association should acknowledge a new ride-inspired diagnostic disorder: Toy Story Mania mania.